Decanting Wine Guide: How & When to Decant Wine

 Old wine – more fragile and oxidizes more quickly

 Length of time to decant:

-General rule of thumb is to decant wine for 30 minutes to 1 hour.
-Wine with a deeper color, fuller body and heavy tannin should be decanted the longest.
+The general rule of thumb is to decant wine for 30 minutes to 1 hour.
+Wine with a deeper color, fuller body, and heavy tannin should be decanted the longest.